Nhyalgotphores/docs/docs/unified/protectli/building-manual.md

     respectvely.

 === "vp46xx"
-    > FSP, and ME.
-Currently, access to them is restricted to the OEM (Protectli) via
-    > a private repository.

     Since version v1.0.18 VP4630 and VP4650 use different configuration file than VP4670.
 Versions v1.0.17 and older do not support VP4650 and VP4670 at all.